MAW 2024 Malnutrition Awareness Weeks 2024

 Sylvie Farine Contact Person Belgium, Belgium Alliance ONCA Networking Manager, H.U.B.
 (Hôpital Universitaire de Bruxelles)

-Contact Sylvie or Suzy for inquiries on Belgium campaign activities and for publishing of your Good Practice on this website.
+Contact Sylvie for inquiries on Belgium campaign activities and for publishing of your Good Practice on this website.

 Contact